fbpx Skip to Content

 Both of these are indicators that you’re about to slide down a very slippery slope.

-A book to consider if you want to leave the lukewarm Christian life:
+Recommended book to consider if you want to avoid the lukewarm “Christian” life:

 The Dangers of Lukewarm Christianity